Odobenocetops: Size

-Fossil material of Odobenocetops differs notably from the bones of any modern whale.
+Skull

+The skull of O. peruvianus is large, measuring 46 cm throughout its preserved length.
 The skull has a characteristic profile, appearing strongly concave between the elevated snout and skullroof.
 When viewed from above, it is also clearly separated into two large portions.
 The anterior most portion, which includes the premaxillae, tusks and nares is separated from the back of the head by a strong constriction, giving the skull somewhat of an hourglass-shape.
 The skulls of modern whales show a great variety of adaptations towards aquatic life, clearly setting them apart from all other mammals.
 Among these adaptations is what is commonly referred to as "telescoping", a term that generally describes the fact that bones typically far apart are very closely spaced in cetaceans and largely overlap.

 However, Odobenocetops is unique due to how its skull appears to reverse the telescoped condition of the cetacean skull.
 This is achieved through the maxilla and frontal bones regressing towards the tip of the snout and the bony nares being moved forward.
 Subsequently, this gives the rostrum its characteristic short and round appearance, in contrast to the elongated skulls found in other cetaceans.
 Related to this the type species O. peruvianus is thought to have lacked a melon (an important sensory organ), or at the least only had a vestigial melon.
 The bony nares are now located near the tip of the skull, in contrast to the blowholes of whales and dolphins located on the top of the skull.
 In other odontocetes, parts of the frontal and maxillae cover the temporal fossae.
 In Odobenocetops, these bones are reduced and narrowed so that the temporal fossae are open dorsally.
 Additionally the parietal bones are well exposed dorsally, which corresponds with a well developed temporalis muscle.
 The periotic and tympanic bones are similar to those in other dolphins.
 The eye-sockets are oriented upwards and sideways, and not fully laterally like in other dolphins.
 The palate is arched, large and deep like in walruses and besides the two tusks in the premaxilla, Odobenocetops was toothless.
 The tip of the snout, specifically the premaxilla, is covered in important insertion points for facial musculature while also housing a great number of neurovascular foramina.
 This has been interpreted as supporting a strong upper lip and potentially even vibrissae similar to those in a walrus.